VirtCode/liischte/lib/README.md

 - `pipewire`: Audio device info and events.
 Uses `libpipewire` to interface with pipewire natively and independent of session manager.
 - `networkmanager`: Network connection status and change events.
 Uses the `NetworkManager` dbus interface and provides only as much info as needed.
 - `modemmanager`: Modem signal strength information and changes.
 This is an extension on the `networkmanager` feature which can be used to track signal strength of a cellular connection.
 Uses the `ModemManager` dbus interface.
+- `process`: Lists currently running processes of the system.
+Uses the `procfs` directly with no additional libraries.
+For updates, polling is used.